lovesh/signature-schemes/src/bls/README.md

 sig.verify(&b, &vk)
 ```

-### Signature Aggregation and Verification (Not vulnerable to rogue public key attack)
+### Signature Aggregation and Verification (Not vulnerable to rogue public key attack but slow)
 #### Signature Aggregation
 ```
 let keypair1 = Keypair::new(None);